 To restrict the report to hours worked, without including sales and purchases, select only the services journal in the printing options.

-To print several analytic accounts at once, you can make a multiple selection on the different accounts in the list of accounts.
-Then click the appropriate Report in the Print dropdown` button, to export the whole selection into a single PDF document.
+To print several analytic accounts at once, you can make a multiple selection on the different accounts in the tree of accounts.
+Then click the appropriate Report in the toolbar (in the web client), or select one of the Print reports (in the GTK client), to export the whole selection into a single PDF document.

 The analytic balance is a summary report that relates the analytic accounts to the general accounts.
 It shows the balances of the analytic accounts broken down by general account for a selected period.
 The analytic balance allows you to display a breakdown of each project by operation in the general accounts.
 Quantities are printed too.
 You can choose to include accounts without a balance as well.